d3centr/ruled-power/README.md

 # Ruled Power

-Raw text of protocol manifesto hosted on *trustless.land*/[ruled-power](https://trustless.land/ruled-power).
+raw text of protocol manifesto hosted on [power.trustless.land](https://power.trustless.land)

 In this book:
 > 48 principles develop the big picture of economic protocols.